Does Condo-Unit Insurance Cover Earthquakes?

 Learn More

 If your homeowners association (HOA) has earthquake insurance, it covers only the outside of the condominium buildings and the common areas.
 Individual condo-unit owners earthquake policies cover the contents inside the walls of the condo unit, not the structure itself.
-Building Property coverage helps you repair interior walls, flooring, fixtures and windows when the inside of your condo unit is damaged by an earthquake.
+Building Property coverage helps you repair interior walls, flooring, fixtures, and windows when the inside of your condo unit is damaged by an earthquake.

 Personal Property